cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 The goal is to build a classifier that takes in a tweet and outputs its sentiment, -1 for negative, 0 for neutral, and +1 for positive.

 I started with a baseline model of Naive Bayes, however that showed that it was slightly better than guessing.
 Logistic regression didn't converge.
-I also didn't try an SVM because the training set had only positive and negative values, yet we also needed to compute the neutral tweets which would use thresholds on probabilites predicted by the classifier, which SVM's aren't necessarily great at.
+I also didn't try an SVM because the training set had only positive and negative values, yet we also needed to compute the neutral tweets which would use thresholds on probabilities predicted by the classifier, which SVM's aren't necessarily great at.
 Then, I turned my attention toward neural networks, specifically LSTMs and GRUs.
 Due to financial and computational constraints, I was limited to Google Collaboratory for this part of the project, so BERT models didn't run well or else I would have fine tuned and compared those as well.
 Below are the accuracies for each model.

 <center>
 <figure markdown="span" id="ba_race_demos">